 - chest drains – small tubes from your chest to drain away any build-up of blood or fluid (these will usually be removed the day after your operation)

 - pacing wires – if necessary, these will be inserted near the chest drains to control your heart rate (they will usually be removed after four or five days)

-- wires on sensor pads – these may be placed in various areas and can be used to measure your heart rate, blood pressure and blood flow, and the air flow to your lungs
+- wires on sensor pads – these can be used to measure your heart rate, blood pressure and blood flow, and the air flow to your lungs

 - a catheter – a tube that is inserted into your bladder so that you can pass urine